PE days are Tuesday and Wednesday. Please make sure your child has their PE-kit with them on Monday and remind your child to take it home on a Friday.

 We would like to encourage all the children to drink water throughout the day and we would like to request that your child brings in a water bottle to school labelled with their name.

-We are working towards making the children independent in many areas as possible.
-At home you can help your child to practise putting their coats on and doing up their zips.
+We are working towards making the children independent in many areas.
+At home you can help your child to get changed independently into PE kits and school uniform daily.

 We really encourage children to practise their phonics at home.
 We have put links below that will support you and your child with learning their sounds.
 Please use every opportunity to allow your child to practise, whether it be sounding out road signs, menus, TV guide to ensure they are accessing as much reading as possible.
 Here are some tricky words to practice with your child as well; Tricky Words

 Research continues to highlight the importance of practically experiencing a mathematical idea to develop children conceptual understanding of a mathematical concept.
-Therefore, on fortnightly basis we are going to send home four practical tasks your child should complete and gradually build their confidence to share using mathematical vocabulary.
-Each sheet with the above outlined practical tasks is going to outline the maths unit your child is currently working on in school, as well it will explain what your child should be able to do by the end of it.
+Therefore, engage your child in practical maths tasks, which might involve counting the road lamps on your way to school, sharing real life objects, cooking a meal together or noticing patterns and shapes in the environment.
 The list of these practical tasks is endless and we welcome you to add more tasks to further support your child’s understanding.
 We warmly welcome you to record any significant milestones your child has reached within these practical activities.
 These can be recorded on the WOW moments sent home which we share and celebrate with the class.

 Supporting your child at home; Phoneme Sound Pronunciation Guide

 Handwriting: Handwriting Practice